rmanoka/async-scoped/README.md

 The `scope` API provided in this crate is unsafe (see the first point below).
 Here, we list the key reasons for unsafety, towards identifying a safe usage.
-The safe usage are facilitated by `scope_and_block` macro available in this crate.
-Unfortunately, this macro _does block the current thread_.
+The safe usage is facilitated by `scope_and_block` function available in this crate.
+Unfortunately, this _does block the current thread_.

-Please note that, in an earlier version of this crate, we incorrectly claimed that `scope_and_collect` may also be a sound macro.
+Please note that, in an earlier version of this crate, we incorrectly claimed that `scope_and_collect` may also be a sound.
 This was proven [otherwise](https://www.reddit.com/r/rust/comments/ee3vsu/asyncscoped_spawn_non_static_futures_with_asyncstd/fbpis3c?utm_source=share&utm_medium=web2x).